kianbroderick/mmath/README.md

 - add score tracking and statistics over multiple sessions

 ## License
-`mmath` is lisensed under the terms of the MIT License.
+`mmath` is licensed under the terms of the MIT License.